hwhang0917/hwhang0917/README.md

 I'm a full stack web developer from South Korea.

-Despite of my web background, I enjoy using CLI all the time. ❤️❤️

-Recently [wezterm](https://wezfurlong.org/wezterm/) has become my favorite terminal emulator.
+CLI tools are my favorite way to interact with computers, and I enjoy using them to automate my workflow.

-You can checkout my wezterm config [here](https://github.com/hwhang0917/wezterm)!
+You can checkout my dotfiles [here](https://github.com/hwhang0917/dotfiles) if you're interested in how I set up my environment.

 ## Some of my favorite CLI Tools